Breast Men

-Breast Men is a 1997 American, semibiographical, dark drama film; it was written by John Stockwell and directed by Lawrence O'Neil for HBO.
+Breast Men is a 1997 American semibiographical dark comedy-drama television film written by John Stockwell and directed by Lawrence O'Neil for HBO.

 Plot

-Dr. Kevin Saunders (played by David Schwimmer) and Dr. William Larson (played by Chris Cooper) pioneer the usage of silicone breast implants.
-Larson comes up with the idea of the breast implant.
-Saunders tries to dissuade them, but eventually comes around.
-Saunders and Larson gain immense financial success as cosmetic breast augmentation surgeries rise in acceptance and frequency in American culture, but follow different life paths thereafter: Dr. Saunders becoming a narcissist interested in developing and implanting the exaggeratedly larger-sized types of implants popular with a mostly erotic dancer and female porn star clientele.
-Doctor Larson, Saunders' former mentor and business partner, is portrayed as continuing to pursue a more serious, clinical approach (e.g., reconstructive breast surgeries for female breast cancer survivors, etc.).
+Dr. Kevin Saunders and Dr. William Larson pioneer the usage of silicone breast implants.
+Saunders comes up with the idea of the breast implant.
+Larson tries to dissuade him, but eventually comes around.
+Saunders and Larson gain immense financial success as cosmetic breast augmentation surgeries rise in acceptance and frequency in American culture, but follow different life paths thereafter: Dr. Saunders becoming a narcissist interested in developing and implanting the exaggeratedly larger-sized types of implants popular with a mostly erotic dancer and female porn-star clientele, often having sex and doing drugs with them.
+Doctor Larson, Saunders's former mentor and business partner, is portrayed as continuing to pursue a more serious, clinical approach (e.g., reconstructive breast surgeries for female breast cancer survivors, etc.).
 Complications arise with the implants and the doctors are sued, leading to their fall from grace.
-Larson dies in his home of a heart attack and Saunders' Corvette crashes into a mack truck, killing him.
+Larson dies in his home of a heart attack and Saunders dies when his car crashes into a lorry as his attention wanders when he looks at a woman's breasts.